danjac/radiofeed-app/README.md

 This app has been configured to run on ![Dokku](https://github.com/dokku/dokku).
 You can set up for example a Dokku Droplet on Digital Ocean available as one of their one-click apps.
 Set up your DNS with your provider as per the Dokku instructions.

-SSH into your Dokku server and create the app and add the domain (assuming "myapp" is your app name, and "myapp.com" your domain):
+SSH into your Dokku server and create the app and add the domain (assuming "audiotrails" is your app name, and "audiotrails-domain.com" your domain):

-> dokku apps:create myapp
+> dokku apps:create audiotrails

-> dokku domains:add myapp myapp.com
+> dokku domains:add audiotrails audiotrails-domain.com

 Make sure you add buildpacks for PostgreSQL and Redis:

 > dokku plugin:install https://github.com/dokku/dokku-postgres.git

-> dokku postgres:create myapp_db
+> dokku postgres:create audiotrails_db

-> dokku postgres:link myapp_db myapp
+> dokku postgres:link audiotrails_db audiotrails

 > dokku plugin:install https://github.com/dokku/dokku-redis.git

-> dokku redis:create myapp_redis
+> dokku redis:create audiotrails_redis

-> dokku redis:link myapp_redis myapp
+> dokku redis:link audiotrails_redis audiotrails

 These instructions will automatically set up the environment variables **DATABASE_URL** and **REDIS_URL**.